 ‘I ignored Eli’s disingenuous remark.

 We would be pleased to tell you what we can, Mo said, but don’t expect us to speculate on how any of this might apply to you.
 You see James, for you to actually understand love; you must have a broader context to appreciate what a relationship means, and not just with women, but with your Self.
-Perhaps over time you might have acquired some insights into this from Máire, but as things are, you still assume love has more to do with the physicality of coming together rather than understanding how the soul’s essence is expressed through inward union.’
+Perhaps over time, you might have acquired some insights into this from Máire, but as things are, you still assume love has more to do with the physicality of coming together rather than understanding how the soul’s essence is expressed through an inward union.’

 I wasn’t happy with Eli’s response.
 It felt patronizing.
-With him appearing to be much younger than me, it always irked me when he suggested I wasn’t ready to discuss something or another, which, in this case was women.
+With him appearing to be much younger than me, it always irked me when he suggested I wasn’t ready to discuss something or another, which, in this case, was women.
 But women were my speciality, not his.
 I had been involved in far more libidinous affairs than I’m sure he could have ever hoped for while on earth.
 In fact, I was sure there was much I could teach him.

 ‘Rather presumptuous for you to suggest what I am ready for, wouldn’t you say?’
 When was the last time you were on a date?
 I took another swig from a bottle of Whiskey as I continued to glare at him.

 Mo seemed amused.
-‘No offense James,’ he said, ‘but Eli’s right.
+‘No offence James,’ he said, ‘but Eli’s right.
 To properly understand the nature of intimate relationships, you must first experience the essence of love because the whole universe flows out of this dynamic.
 Unfortunately, the way love is experienced on earth often involves only the release of primal hormones, completely devoid of spiritual meaning.

 ‘At the other extreme, sensuality is denigrated by some religions because sexual union is perceived as existing for the purposes of procreation and nothing more, as your young noviciate once suggested.
 The Biblical admonishment that states: be fruitful and multiply, has often been used to support this way of thinking.